cegme/MADden/demo_script_cikm2012.md

 Wisconsin, University of Florida and Greenplum.
 As one of the contributors, we developped a linear-chain conditional random field(CRF) learning and inference module for part of speech tagging.
-CRFs are the state of art probabilistic models on a number of real-world tasks such as POS, NER.
+CRFs are the state of art probabilistic graphical models on a number of real-world tasks such as POS, NER.
 Now I will demo two APIs supported in MADlib for part of speech tagging.